Dr-Emann/applesauce/README.md

 Applesauce supports three compression algorithms:

 - LZFSE: This compression algorithm was developed by Apple for use on iOS and macOS.
-It is a very fast compression algorithm that offers a good balance between compression ratio and speed.
-LZFSE is particularly good at compressing data that has lots of repeated patterns.
+It is a fast compression algorithm that offers a good balance between compression ratio and speed.
 - LZVN: This compression algorithm was also developed by Apple for use on iOS and macOS.
 It is optimized for use on 64-bit processors and offers a high compression ratio.
-LZVN is particularly good at compressing image and video data.
-- ZLIB: This is a widely used compression algorithm that is implemented in many different software packages.
-It is slower than LZFSE and LZVN but offers a higher compression ratio.
-ZLIB is particularly good at compressing text data.
+- ZLIB: This is a widely used compression algorithm that is implemented in many software packages.
+It is slower than LZFSE and LZVN, but can offer a higher compression ratio.

 Applesauce defaults to using LZFSE compression.
 Depending on the type of data being compressed and the desired balance between